StuartJO/FasterMatchingIndex/README.md

 matchingSpeedTest.m
 ```

-Note it does use the Parallel Computing Toolbox, just to speed things up a bit.
-It still takes well over 4 hours to run everything when using the Toolbox on an i7 6700k FYI
+It  takes well over 4 hours to run everything when using the Toolbox on an i7 6700k FYI

 ## What did you mean when you said the matching index may not measure precisely what I think it does?